 N.B.2: the A-a gradient changes with age, and thus it is corrected for age using this equation; A-a gradient = (age/4+4).

 If the A-a gradient is normal, then the cause of hypoxia is low oxygen content in the alveoli, either due to low O2 content in the air (low FiO2, as in the high altitude) or more commonly due to hypoventilation like central nervous system (CNS) depression, OHS, or obstructed airways as in COPD exacerbation.

-If the gradient is height then the cause of hypoxia is either due to diffusion defect or perfusion defect (VQ mismatch), alternative explanation is shunting of blood flow around the alveolar circulation, administering 1.0 FiO2 may help differentiate the 2, as the oxygenation will improve in VQ mismatch, however, barely will when shunt physiology is present.
+If the gradient is height then the cause of hypoxia is either due to a diffusion defect or perfusion defect (VQ mismatch), an alternative explanation is shunting of blood flow around the alveolar circulation, administering 1.0 FiO2 may help differentiate the 2, as the oxygenation will improve in VQ mismatch, however, barely will when shunt physiology is present.

 PaO2: FiO2 Ratio